Lawrence W. Sherman

-Lawrence W. Sherman (born October 25, 1949) is an American experimental criminologist and police educator who is the founder of evidence-based policing.
+Lawrence W. Sherman (born 25 October 1949) is an experimental criminologist and police educator who defined the concept of evidence-based policing.
+Since October 2024 he has served as Chief Executive Officer of Benchmark Cambridge, a global police reform organisation.
+Between 2022 and 2024, he was Chief Scientific Officer of the Metropolitan Police at Scotland Yard; since 2007, he has served as the Wolfson Professor of Criminology and since 2017 as Professor Emeritus at the University of Cambridge Institute of Criminology.

-Sherman's use of randomized controlled experiments to study deterrence and crime prevention has led him to examine such wide-ranging issues as domestic violence, saturation patrol, gun violence, crack houses, and reintegrative shaming.
-He has collaborated with over 30 police and justice agencies around the world, and been credited as a key founder of the field of experimental criminology.
+Sherman's use of randomised controlled experiments to study deterrence and crime prevention has led him to examine such wide-ranging issues as domestic violence, saturation patrol, gun violence, drug-dealing houses, and police-led restorative justice with reintegrative shaming.
+He has collaborated with over 30 police and justice agencies around the world; he has also been credited as a key founder of the field of experimental criminology.
+Since 2017, he has served as Editor-in-Chief of the Cambridge Journal of Evidence-Based Policing.